eaasi/user-handbook/source/guide/administration.rst

 .. image:: ../images/emulators_menu.png

-The list on this page represents the whole range of emulators that have been containerized and made available to the EaaSI network by the development team via the OpenSLX team's `GitLab repository <https://gitlab.com/emulation-as-a-service/emulators>`_.
+The list on this page represents the whole range of emulators that have been containerized and made available to the EAASI network by the development team via the OpenSLX team's `GitLab repository <https://gitlab.com/emulation-as-a-service/emulators>`_.

 .. warning::
   This does **not** mean that all listed emulators are necessarily available for immediate use in the current node.
 The presence/availability of the emulator in the node is determined by the "Number of Images".